Labeeb-nixxie/Ubuntu/README.md

     Restart your PC after running the commands.

-### 2. Update and Upgrade linux machine and install node and nvm
+### 2. Update and Upgrade linux machine and install node

 ```sh
 sudo apt update